pstultz2000/TKExplorer/README.md

 - Graphical interface is a step above text browsers like Lynx.
 - Back and Forward buttons for simple navigation.

-## This project is a showcase of rapid development using Python and is not intended for practical web browsing.
+This project is a showcase of rapid development using Python and is not intended for practical web browsing.

 ## Feedback and Contact:
 - https://VisitPaul.com

-I hope you enjoy exploring TKExplorer!

-    VisitPaul.com

 I hope you enjoy exploring TKExplorer!